Robert Stock: Tecolotes de los Dos Laredos

+Naranjeros de Hermosillo

 Stock next played for Naranjeros de Hermosillo in the Mexican Pacific Winter League.
-In the 2024-25 winter league season, he was 10-2 with a 1.60 ERA, as in 84 1/3 innings he gave up 63 hits and struck out 78 batters.
+In the 2024-25 winter league season, he was 10-2 with a 1.60 ERA, as in 84 1/3 innings he gave up 53 hits and struck out 78 batters over 14 starts.
 He led the league in wins, ERA, and strikeouts.
 He became the first Naranjeros pitcher to win the pitching Triple Crown.

 Boston Red Sox (second stint)

 On January 14, 2025, Stock signed a minor league contract with the Boston Red Sox, with an invitation to spring training.
 After two scoreless appearances for the Triple-A Worcester Red Sox, Boston added Stock to their active roster on April 7.
 He tossed two innings against the Toronto Blue Jays that day, allowing one run on three hits with one walk.
 Stock was designated for assignment by Boston the following day.
 He cleared waivers and was sent outright to Worcester on April 10.
 On June 7, the Red Sox added Stock back to their active roster.
 He allowed two runs in 2/3 of an inning pitched against the New York Yankees on June 8, and was designated for assignment the following day.
 Stock was sent outright to Worcester after clearing waivers on June 11.
+For the season with Worcester, in 2025 he was 5-4 with 3.92 ERA, as in 19 games (15 starts) he pitched 85 innings in which he struck out 96 batters.
 He was released by the Red Sox organization on August 11.

+New York Mets (second stint)

+On November 25, 2025, Stock signed a minor league contract with the New York Mets.
+On March 8, 2026, it was announced that Stock would require surgery to address arterial thoracic outlet syndrome.
+Upon returning to health, he recorded a 2.91 ERA with 31 strikeouts across eight appearances (six starts) for the High–A Brooklyn Cyclones and Triple–A Syracuse Mets.
+On August 2, the Mets selected Stock's contract, adding him to their active roster.
+That day, in the third MLB start of his career, Stock pitched a career-high five innings against the Miami Marlins.
+He gave up one run, on three hits and no walks.

 Team Israel

 Stock played for Team Israel in the 2023 World Baseball Classic.
 He earned one save and made one start, taking the loss.

+He was expected to pitch for Israel in the 2026 World Baseball Classic but was removed from the roster prior to the tournament due to shoulder discomfort.